 (A) Waters shall be free from substances in sufficient amounts to cause the formation of putrescent, unsightly or harmful bottom deposits or prevent full maintenance of beneficial uses.
 The discharge from this facility is made up of treated domestic wastewater.
-Based upon review of the Report of Compliance Inspection for the inspection conducted on October 17, 2019, the facility was found to be in noncompliance with Missouri Clean Water Law and MSOP.
-The facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
-This facility utilizes secondary treatment technology and this discharge is subject to Standard Conditions Part I, II, and III.
-Based on the information reviewed during the drafting of this permit, it has been determined if the facility meets final effluent limitations as well as Standard and Special Conditions established in this permit, there is no reasonable potential for the discharge to cause an excursion of this criterion.cause or contribute to an excursion of this criterion.
+Based upon review of the Report of Compliance Inspection for the inspection conducted on December 6, 2016, no evidence of an excursion of this criterion has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
+Additionally, this facility utilizes equivalent to secondary treatment technology and is currently in compliance with the equivalent to secondary treatment technology based effluent limits established in 40 CFR 133 and there has been no indication to the Department that the stream has had issues maintaining beneficial uses as a result of this discharge.
+Based on the information reviewed during the drafting of this permit, these final effluent limitations appear to have protected against the excursion of this criterion in the past.
+Therefore, the discharge does not have the reasonable potential to cause or contribute to an excursion of this criterion.